Spark Reading Program (formerly CORP)

 These teachers transform their students into enthusiastic, competent, and lifelong readers.
 Their students achieve more in school, continue their education longer, and overcome the obstacles presented by low literacy.

 The Spark Methodology

-With the Spark methodology, teachers in the early primary grades use the books to implement strategies for reading aloud that gain children’s interest and engage them in critical thinking.
+The program starts developing reading comprehension in the early grades—and helps kids explore their own creativity.
+Teachers use the books to implement strategies for reading aloud that gain children’s interest and engage them in critical thinking.
 Students act out the story, bringing the text to life.
 They also retell it, using their own words and drawings to demonstrate their understanding.
 Children further develop essential literacy skills by authoring original stories on topics or themes important to their lives.